wplemon/gridd/docs/grid-parts/contact-information.md

 When changing the “Background Color” setitng, the Gridd theme will automatically select the color for your text to ensure maximum readability and compliance with WCAG regulations.

-The font-size setting is relevant to your main font-size, so a value of 1em will make your contact information have the same size as your main content.
+The font-size setting is relative to your main font-size, so a value of 1em will make your contact information have the same size as your main content.

 Similarly to other grid parts you can change the padding for this grid-part to add some spacing around your content.